Overlap, matching, or entropy weights: what are we weighting for?

-For brevity, we only report in this section the results from a few models.
-From Model 1, under constant treatment effect, we showcase the variability in estimating both ATE and ATC under small $p$ (10.05\%).
+For brevity, we only present the results from a few models (Models 1, 2, 3, and 6) in this section.
+The complete and exhaustive simulation results for all the scenarios considered are provided in Supplemental Material \ref{apx:simulation}, including the average ESS (by treatment groups) we obtained from the different estimators (see \ref{tab:ess}).

+The results from Model 1 (constant treatment effect) are reported to showcase the variability in estimating both ATE and ATC under small $p$ (10.05\%).
 We also show the results under heterogeneous treatment effects from Models 2, 3 and 6, where $0.5\leq r\leq 2$ on average, but $p$ ranges from 20.77\% to 79.59\%.
-The complete and exhaustive simulation results that correspond to all the scenarios we considered are provided in Supplemental Material \ref{apx:simulation}, including the average effective sample sizes (by treatment groups) we obtained from the different estimators (see \ref{tab:ess}).

-Figure \ref{fig:RBias-main_Model1} provides the ARBias for the constant treatment effects, under different specifications of the propensity score and outcome models.
-Throughout the different scenarios, the bias were lower for OW, MW and EW---except when both models were misspecified.
+Figure \ref{fig:RBias-main_Model1} provides the ARBias for Moddel 1 (constant treatment effect), under different specifications of the PS and outcome models.
+Throughout the scenarios, the bias were lower for OW, MW and EW---except when both models were misspecified.
 The sheer number of outlying ARBias values for IPW without trimming in estimating the ATE and ATC clearly indicates how unstable and unreliable these estimators are whenever $p$ is small.

-While the biases are smaller overall whenever the outcome regression model is correctly specified (scenarios B and D), they are higher with the H\'ajek-type estimator (scenario A) and whenever the PS model is misspecified (scenarios C and E).
+While the biases are smaller overall with true outcome regression models (scenarios B and D), they are higher with the H\'ajek-type estimator (scenario A) and whenever the PS model is misspecified (scenarios C and E).
 The estimates of ATE and ATC via IPW without trimming are more biased and the magnitude of their related biases are highly variable.
 This is even more pronounced when both models are misspecified.
-The estimates under IPW trimming have also similar behavior, although to the lesser extent.
+The estimates under IPW trimming have also similar behavior, although to lesser extent.